WolverineSportsAnalytics/basketball/README.md

     - Job: aggregates data from all tables and stores in "futures" table as features including everything just scraped
     - Configure gdStartYear, gdStartMonth, gdStartDay to the date you want to pull features in up till
     - set numdaysGradientDescent to how many days back you want to pull features till
-    - these numbers are inclusive
+    - these numbers are inclusive...

 ## Run train.py
     - Must specify YearP, MonthP, and DayP for the day you are predicting